secretstartups/handbook/quality/triage-operations/index.html.md

 ## Auto-labelling of issues and merge requests

-_Regarding legacy team labels, the mapping can be seen in [Automation to ensure that issues and MRs with legacy team labels have a 1:1 mapping to their devops stage or group label](https://gitlab.com/gitlab-org/quality/triage-ops/issues/201)._

-Our triage bot will automatically infer section, stage, and group labels based on the category/feature and team labels already set on an issue or MR. This is available for **open** issues/MRs.
+Our triage bot will automatically infer section, stage, and group labels based on the category/feature already set on an issue or MR. This is available for **open** issues/MRs.

 The most important rules are: